 Secure that Rope Bed so it stays connected!

+This, how to install bed bolts, is an informative guide detailing tips and techniques for restoring antique beds.
 Rope beds are Colonial style beds dating back to the 1700's, yet remaining popular through the 19th century.
 This style bed was held together with long threaded bolts.
 Head rail, foot rail and side rails had short pegs placed in an orderly fashion every 4"-8".
 A hemp rope was woven back and forth around the pegs to create a mesh-like mat.
 This process is referred to as "roping a bed".
 Once roping was secured and tightened, a feather tick, the forerunner of the mattress, was laid on top.
-Today these beds are used with standard spring and mattresses which are held in place with 3-1/2" spring supports
+Today these beds are used with standard spring and mattresses.
+The spring and mattresses are supported with 3-1/2" spring supports

 or longer 7" spring supports